serge-a/Demo_bugged_space_invaders/README.md

 Main feature:
 Press/toggle b to unbug / bug it again.

-Main porpose: pratice programming ...fun ... gain experience.
+Main purpose: pratice programming ...fun ... gain experience.
 The result of that => (becomming mad/crazy on bug... it is why i did that little "demo")

 work in progress ...

-// commands
+// commands :

 a and s to move the ship or ArrowLeft, ArrowRight leftClick or f key or ArrowUp key to fire